 Itemized deductions come in many forms and vary depending on income, age, and other factors, but they may be helpful to taxpayers with home mortgage interest payments, charitable donations, and state and local taxes.

 Final thoughts on tax credits vs. tax deductions

 Each year, millions of U.S. taxpayers consider the implications of taking tax credits and tax deductions, based on how much they will save on their tax bill for a single year.
-The reality is that both tax credits and tax deductions offer valuable savings for individual taxpayers, and the ability to claim either boils down to one’s income and overall financial situation for the year.
+The reality is that both tax credits and tax deductions offer valuable savings for individual taxpayers, from education to your mortgage insurance premium.

 With that being said, because tax credits are calculated as a dollar-for-dollar reduction in the amount of taxes owed, qualifying for and claiming tax credits may be more financially helpful to taxpayers.
 Individuals who have significant tax deductions they qualify for in a single year may benefit more through itemizing these deductions, rather than taking the standard deduction.
 Overall, understanding tax credits and tax deductions is beneficial to taxpayers in all tax brackets in lessening the impact of taxes each year.